abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 and other deluded states.
 These are all aspects of heat in the context of this teaching.

-By bringing that quality of mindfulness---evaṁ passaṁ, seeing thus---we're able to recognize that feeling of ownership, for example.
+By bringing that quality of mindfulness---evaṃ passaṃ, seeing thus---we're able to recognize that feeling of ownership, for example.
 We can recognize the heat that the mind generates out of simple things.
 *Oh look, I'm getting upset with this machine, I'm getting excited about